campa-consortium/pals/source/element-kinds.md

 ## Taylor Element

-A Taylor element is a Taylor map that maps the input orbital phase space and possibly spin coordinates of a particle at the entrance end of the element to the output orbital and spin coordinates at the exit end of the element.
+A Taylor element is a Taylor map that maps the input orbital phase space and possibly spin coordinates of a particle at the entrance end of the element to the output orbital phase space and spin coordinates at the exit end of the element.

 Under Construction...